Scouts Hereford & Worcester declare a Climate & Ecological Emergency. Find out more... HERE

 Closing date: Current

-To manage and support the Scout District to ensure it runs effectively, and that Scouting within the District develops in accordance with the rules and policies of The Scout Association.
-To ensure the District provides good quality Scouting for young people and proactively supports and manages adults in the District.
+Role Description: To manage and support the Scout District to ensure it runs effectively, provides good quality scouting for young people and proactively supports adult volunteers, and that Scouting takes place in accordance with the policies and rules of The Scout Association.

 Responsible to: County /Lead Volunteer